jalberto04/react-material/README.md

-# Author

-June Albert Alberto

-# React Coding Assignment
+# React + Typescript + Materaial Coding Assignment

 This project was created for coding assignment.
 To showcase my knowledge on front-end development with the use of react, typescript and material-ui